thebedroomprogrammer/Lowkey-Multiplayer/README.md

 # Lowkey-Multiplayer
-### A simple browser based real-time multiplayer game.([Playable Demo](https://lowkeymultiplayer.herokuapp.com))
+### A simple browser based real-time multiplayer game. ([Playable Demo](https://lowkeymultiplayer.herokuapp.com))

 ![Alt text](game.gif?raw=true "Lowkey Multiplayer")

 ## About the project
-This project is the simplest implementation of a Realtime Multiplayer Game that relies on websocket for communication and a node backend.
+This project is the simplest implementation of a Realtime Multiplayer Game that relies on websocket for communication and a Node js backend.
 No framework has been used in order to keep it as simple as possible.
-I have use webpack for bundling the files.
+I have used webpack for bundling the files.

 The project aims to get a basic understanding of how Realtime Multiplayer Games work online.
 Code you find here might not be that of a great quality but coding this game from scratch has given me a good understanding of how a game framework works behind the scenes in order to run a game.

 As I learn more and more about coding games on web, the code quality would be improved and new features would be added to the game.

 ## Game Mechanics
 You click on the start game button and you enter a game area with 100% life.
-Controls to move are W,A,S,D and <space> to fire bullets.
-You can fire 5 bullets at once and it takes 1 second to reaload the bullet.
+Controls to move are W,A,S,D and space_bar to fire bullets.
+You can fire 5 bullets at once and it takes 1 second to reload.
 Each bullet hit takes 20% of your life.
-As soon as you are dead the game ends and you are back at the first screen.
+As soon as you are dead, the game ends and you are back at the first screen.

 ## How to run the game locally?
 There are two folders Server and Client.